ricardoom/dominotrono/content/portfolio/nypl-discovery.md

 ## Project Details:

-The NYPL Shared Collection is an interface to search the catalogs of NYPL, Columbia and Princeton Universities The system is designed to decrease friction between sharing item across institutions.
-My primary roll was increasing readability and usability as well as meeting WCAG 2.0 Accessibility standards.
+The NYPL Shared Collection is an interface to search the catalogs of NYPL, Columbia and Princeton Universities.
+The system is designed to decrease friction between sharing item across institutions.
+My primary role was increasing readability and usability as well as meeting WCAG 2.0 Accessibility standards.

 [Access the shared collection catalog](https://www.nypl.org/research/collections/shared-collection-catalog/)